MollyH1391/MollyH1391.github.io/README.md

 ## The design logic of Software Layered Architecture Pattern

-This project adopts a **layered architecture pattern** that follows the principles of single responsibility and separation of concerns, which increases code reusability. and improves team collaboration efficiency.
+This project adopts a layered architecture pattern that follows the principles of single responsibility and separation of concerns, which increases code reusability and improves team collaboration efficiency.
 It consists of four layers:
   - Presentation Layer (Controller): Handles client requests, calls the Service Layer, and returns ViewModels.
   - Business Layer (Service): Focuses on processing business logic, calls the Repository Layer, and returns Data Transfer Objects (DTOs) to the Controller.
   - Data Layer (Repository): Specializes in handling database operations.